marcusoftnet/marcusoftnet.github.io/_posts/2015-03-18-what-the-traffic-in-jakarta-taught-me-about-slack.md

 ---
 layout: post
-title: "What the traffic in Jakarta taught me about slack"
+title: What the traffic in Jakarta taught me about slack
-author: "Marcus Hammarberg"
+author: Marcus Hammarberg
 date: 2015-03-18 10:57:09
 tags: